The members of the Executive Committee

 The directors are appointed for a six-year term.

 The Director of the General Secretariat and the Director of the Knowledge Centre take turns presiding over the BE DPA.
 The former during the first three years, the latter during the next three years.

-Cédrine Morlière is Director of the Knowledge Centre at the BE DPA and the Chairwoman of the Authority.
-She is also a member of the Executive Committee.
+Cédrine Morlière is the Chairwoman of the Belgian Data Protection Authority.
+She is also Director of the Knowledge Centre and a member of the Executive Committee.

 Cédrine Morlière is well acquainted with the Belgian DPA, having worked there as a legal advisor for seven years (since 2015).
 Previously, she primarily worked as a lawyer at the Brussels Bar, focusing on data protection law, commercial law and information technology law for eleven years.
+Her publications and conferences testify to her cross-disciplinary interest in data protection and information technologies.
 In those areas of expertise she also gained experience as a legal project manager at an insurance company.
 Cédrine Morlière has a law degree from the VUB and a degree in intellectual property from the KUB.
 She already had obtained a master’s degree in French linguistics and literary studies from the ULB.

 Peter Van den Eynde is Inspector General at the Belgian Data Protection Authority and an Executive Committee member as well.